-Date Revised: June 25, 2014 Date Reviewed:
+Date Revised: June 25, 2014

 Council may exclude the public from a meeting if it considers it necessary to protect the interests of the public or a person and the desirability of avoiding disclosure outweighs the desirability of public disclosure of the information.
-Council members shall maintain confidentiality respecting Council may exclude the public from a meeting if it considers it necessary to protect the interests of the public or a person and the desirability of avoiding disclosure outweighs the desirability of public disclosure of the information.
+Council members shall maintain confidentiality respecting Council may exclude the public from a meeting if it considers it necessary to protect the interests of the public or a person and the desirability of avoiding disclosure outweighs the desirability of public or a person and the desirability of avoiding disclosure outweighs the desirability of public disclosure of the information.
 Council members shall maintain confidentiality respecting all discussions undertaken by the Council in camera.